InternLM/InternLM/README_npu.md

 ### Fine-tuning

-Create the `examples/train_full/internlm3_8b_instruct_full_sft.yaml` configuration file in the LLaMa-Factory directory.
+Create the `examples/train_full/internlm3_8b_instruct_full_sft.yaml` configuration file in the LLaMA-Factory directory.
 The fine-tuning configuration file is as follows:

 ```yaml
 ### model